-A pacemaker is a small device that's placed under the skin in your chest to help control your heartbeat.
-It's used to help your heart beat more regularly if you have an irregular heartbeat (arrhythmia), particularly a slow one.
-Implanting a pacemaker in your chest requires a surgical procedure.
+A pacemaker is a small device that's placed (implanted) in the chest to help control the heartbeat.
+It's used to prevent the heart from beating too slowly.
+Implanting a pacemaker in the chest requires a surgical procedure.

 Depending on your condition, you might have one of the following types of pacemakers.